SignTools/SignTools/INSTALL.md

 - **Certificate + provisioning profile**

-  If you have a paid developer account, it is highly recommended to use this.
+  If you have a paid developer account, it is highly recommended to use this method.
 Doing so will save you from a lot of limitations.
-To get a provisioning profile, create one from your developer portal.
-You will probably want it to have a **wildcard** application identifier.
+To get a provisioning profile (`.mobileprovision` file), [create one](https://developer.apple.com/library/archive/recipes/ProvisioningPortal_Recipes/CreatingaDevelopmentProvisioningProfile/CreatingaDevelopmentProvisioningProfile.html) from your developer portal and download it.
+You will probably want it to be a `Development` type and not `Distribution`, so that you can have a `wildcard` application identifier and app debugging entitlement (`get-task-allow`).
 For the differences, check the [FAQ](FAQ.md) page.
+Also don't forget to [register the UDID](https://developer.apple.com/library/archive/recipes/ProvisioningPortal_Recipes/AddingaDeviceIDtoYourDevelopmentTeam/AddingaDeviceIDtoYourDevelopmentTeam.html#//apple_ref/doc/uid/TP40011211-CH1-SW1) of each device that you want to sideload to.
 Read ahead on how to get your certificate.

 - **Certificate + developer account**

   If you don't have a paid developer account, this is your only option.
-Make sure to read the limitations in the [FAQ](FAQ.md) page before you proceed.
+Make sure to read and understand the limitations in the [FAQ](FAQ.md) page before you proceed.
 Read ahead on how to get your certificate.

 The certificate is a file with an extension `.p12`.
 To obtain it, follow the instructions below: